- Purchase the complete Expat Arrivals Boston Guide (PDF)

 The MBTA runs a number of water shuttles.
 There are also non-MBTA ferries and water taxis available at several ports.

 The commuter rail system in Boston is primarily used for travelling to towns outside the city.
 Since these trains are infrequent, it's much faster to use the subway when travelling in Boston.

 Boston taxi fares are some of the most expensive in the US.
 Unless planning on sharing a taxi with a group of friends, it makes more sense to use the city's extensive public transport system.

 Rideshare apps such as Uber and Lyft operate in Boston and, like regular taxis, they allow for more specific routes, but at a generally cheaper price.
 As Uber and Lyft services are charged directly to a user's bank account, they allow for travel without needing to carry cash.

 Boston is a relatively small and safe city and many locals walk around the city centre.
 Walking will allow visitors to see more of Boston than they would on the subway, although walking is not always easy in the winter months when the snow and wind can pose a major obstacle to pedestrians.

 Cycling in Boston

 Bostonians love to cycle and, thanks to the city's small size and flat terrain, cycling is relatively easy (except in winter).
-Boston is a relatively cyclist-friendly city, though existing cycling infrastructure isn't completely comprehensive and needs to be expanded.
+Boston is a relatively cyclist-friendly city, though existing cycling infrastructure could use some expanding.

 Driving in Boston

 Navigating the streets of Boston is difficult for newcomers.
 Unlike other US cities, Boston’s streets do not follow a grid system or centre on a geographical feature like a river or lake.
-Many locals choose to use public transport or taxis rather than driving, due to the traffic congestion in the city centre and the parking, which is both difficult to find and expensive.
+Many locals choose to use public transport or taxis rather than driving, due to the traffic congestion in the city centre and the parking, which is both limited and expensive.